comyar/Jupiter/Readme.md

 - Add the downloaded `Jupiter.framework`.
 - And that's it!

-## Usage

 ## License

 Jupiter is released under the MIT license.
-See [LICENSE](https://github.com/Comyar Zaheri/Jupiter/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/comyar/Jupiter/blob/master/LICENSE) for details.